rahmanda/rahmanda.github.io/contents/blog/en/2020-05-27-using-vue-prototype-for-shared-utilities.md

 </template>
 ```

-This implementation gives us the power of mixin without giving a broad access to our utility.
+This implementation gives us the power of mixin without granting an excessive access.
 Because every component inherits a context from a Vue object, the utility is accessible from component's context too.
-However, our utility cannot access the component's context, which is very neat.
+However, our utility cannot access the component's context anymore, which is very neat.
 I just need to write once in `main.js`, and then the utility becomes available across components in my application.

 If you look closely to the component's code, now we don't need to write anything on the script tag.
 However if you wish for it, you can simply call `this.$imageUrl` function on your component's script.